x

 Established in the unity of all existence, a Yogin who serves Me present in all beings, verily abides in Me, whatever be his mode of life.
 (Gita 6.31)

 O Arjuna!
-In My view that Yogi is the best who, out of a sense of identity with others on account of the perception of the same Atman in all, feels their joy and suffering as his own.
+In My view that Yogi is the best who, out of a sense of identity with others on account of the perception of the same Aatmaan in all, feels their joy and suffering as his own.
 (Gita 6.32)

 Works like sacrifice, charity, and austerity should not be abandoned.
 They should be performed, for they are purifying for the wise.
 (Gita 18.5)